IridiumIO/CompactGUI/README.md

 ----

-This tool is an open-source standalone visual interface to make using the Windows 10 compact.exe function more available to more people.
+This tool is an open-source standalone visual interface to make using the Windows 10 compact.exe function more available to more people, allowing game and program installations to be compressed with minimal or no performance loss.

 The compression used by compact.exe is similar to the built-in NTFS compression in that it is transparent.
 Compressed files and programs can still be accessed as if nothing has changed and show up in Explorer as they normally would — they'll just be decompressed on the fly at runtime.
 However, the newer algorithms used by Compact are much more efficient.